Diamond Lamps are available through a worldwide distribution network of projector resellers and dealers, spare parts suppliers and service centres.

 Using Diamond Lamps should never affect the projector warranty.
 The projector manufacturers quite naturally encourage all projector owners to use their own branded lamps and often their warranty documents do likewise.
 However, current legislation in Europe, US and most of Asia makes it illegal for a manufacturer to automatically void a warranty if their own replacement part is not used.
 In the unlikely event that a 3rd party lamp did damage a projector, the manufacturer’s warranty may only be voided if the replacement lamp was demonstrably of inferior quality to that of the manufacturer’s own branded product.

-Since Diamond Lamps are of an identical quality to the manufacturers’ branded products, this would never arise.
+Since Diamond Lamps are of an equal quality to the manufacturers’ branded products, this should never arise.

 Nevertheless, should a Diamond Lamp ever fail causing damage to a projector and the projector manufacturer subsequently refuses to repair it under an otherwise active warranty, then Diamond Lamps would undertake to replace the projector.